nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   **Registered** – the certificate has been imported to the security server and saved to its configuration.
 A signing certificate in a “Registered” state can be used for signing X-Road messages.

 -   **Deleted** – the certificate has been deleted from the server configuration.
-If the certificate is in the “Deleted” state and stored on a hardware key device connected to the security server, the certificate is displayed on a yellow background.
+If the certificate is in the "Deleted" state and stored on a soft token key, the certificate will not be displayed in the table.
+If the certificate is in the "Deleted" state and stored on a hardware key device connected to the security server, the certificate status will be displayed with a **red circle** and a hyphen **-**.

 #### 5.2.2 Registration States of the Authentication Certificate